hsdenx/tbot/doc/sphinx/source/testcases.rst

   # tc for testing good or bad is tb.config.board_git_bisect_call_tc
   # if you have some local patches, which needs to be applied
   # each git bisect step, set tb.config.board_git_bisect_patches
+  #
+  # if you need to restore your board after a failure, set the
+  # variable tb.config.board_git_bisect_restore to the tc name
+  # which restores the board.

 used Testcases: